Estimating a Brain Network Predictive of Stress and Genotype with Supervised Autoencoders: Data and model

-Instead of directly modeling the time series, a second approach is to first extract the relevant quantities from the recorded data prior to modeling.
-Specifically, we first calculated the spectral power from 1 Hz to 56 Hz in 1 Hz bands using Welch's method \cite{Welch1967}, which is recommended in the neuroscience literature \cite{Kass2014}.
-Prior literature has demonstrated that most of the important information is in lower frequencies, so we only used information up to 56Hz.
-Mean squared coherence was calculated in the same frequency bands for every pair of brain regions \cite{Rabiner1975}.
-After these preprocessing steps, each window of data was converted to 3696 non-negative power and coherence features.
-A visualization of what these features look like can be found in Figure \ref{fig:Sec2_1_2}.
+We chose to extract the relevant quantities from the recorded data prior to modeling rather than extracting spectral features in the modelling framework for simplicity; the extra modeling step would substantially increase the number of parameters in the model.
+The features related to power were computed from 1 Hz to 56 Hz in 1 Hz bands using Welch’s method \citep{Welch1967}, which is recommended in the neuroscience literature \citep{Kass2014}.
+We chose 56 Hz as a threshold to avoid the substantial noise induced at 60 Hz from the recording equipment, as prior literature has demonstrated that much of the meaningful information is contained in the lower frequencies.
+We calculated mean squared coherence at the same frequency bands for every pair of brain regions \citep{Rabiner1975}.
+This procedure converted each window of data into 3696 non-negative power and coherence features.
+Figure \ref{fig:features} shows two LFPs and the associated features calculated from the recordings.

-Given these spectral estimates, we then can use a non-negative matrix factorization approach to extract the electome networks and feature scores, which we denote as CSFA-NMF.
-The non-negative formulation provides a better biological interpretation: individual features are only positive (e.g. power and coherence) and the networks are either active or inactive in the measured data.
-We provide additional details on the model and inference in Appendix \ref{app:csfanmf}.

-While both CSFA-CSM and CSFA-NMF are useful in these neuroscience applications in their own right, we want to encourage the learned representations to be predictive of our outcome of interest.
-This motivates our interest in supervised factor modeling (or supervised dimensionality reduction) approaches to improve the scientific utility.